 The primary objective of this project is to develop higher levels of FHB resistance in the Northern Plains spring wheat.
-Breeding for FHB resistance is a "Gatekeeper" trait in our program, meaning that released varieties must be at least moderately resistant to this important pathogen.
-All derived lines in our program are screened for FHB in inoculated, misted nurseres over at least two locations each year.
+Breeding for FHB resistance is a "Gatekeeper" trait in our program, meaning that released varieties must be at least moderately resistant to this important pathogen, regardless of other attributes.
+All derived lines in our program are screened for FHB in inoculated, misted nurseries over at least two locations each year.
 Additionally, grain data such as test weight, Fusarium Damaged Kernels (FDK) and DON are collected on these entries.
-Beginning in 2020, we also plan to test bulk samples of F5 bulk populations for FHB.
+Beginning in 2020, we also tested bulk samples of F5 populations for FHB.
 F{5:6} lines will be tested in nurseries and genotyped for major QTL.
-Our objectives for FY20-21 include:
+Our objectives for FY21-22 include: